What KDCube Is

 | ReAct Agent | Autonomous timeline-first loop with bounded iterations.
 Plan is a tool — not a separate component.
 No coordinator needed. |

 | Tenant / Project | Multi-tenancy units.
-All data, config, bundles, and budgets are scoped to tenant + project.
+All data, config, apps, and budgets are scoped to tenant + project.
 Each tenant gets an isolated schema in PostgreSQL. |